groupdocs-viewer/GroupDocs.Viewer-for-Java/Showcase/GroupDocs.Viewer-for-Java-Front-End/README.md

-# GroupDocs.Viewer for Java Front End
+# GroupDocs.Viewer for Java using Spring MVC

 This application allows user to view document in Html and Image representation.
 User can view thumbnails, view pagination, zoom in, zoom out, download and print document.

 # Pre-Requisites

-* Java development kit 1.8
+* Java development kit (JDK) 1.8
 * Maven 4.0.0
 * Any latest browsers (Firefox, Chrome, IE9 or greater, Safari etc. )